HAXM Speeds Up the Slow Android Emulator, Page 2

 Is There a Catch?

 Like all development configuration decisions, you've got to weigh the pros and cons of using a tool.
 The HAXM solution isn't too good to be true; there are some downsides.
 First of all, this solution works only in Intel CPUs at this time.
 They are the most popular, but there are competing processors that many people use, including these authors.
 Second, HAXM works only when using an x86 system image.
 This isn't a huge problem for most developers, because standard Android applications run within the Dalvik VM.
 Finally, not all Android API levels have x86 system images available.
-For example, at the time of writing there are no system images for Android 2.1 and 3.x, but Intel is planning to release the x86 system image for Android 4.1 (Jelly Bean) during the first week of September.
-With some of the popular Android SDK versions not supported, you may not be able to take advantage of the performance improvements while using the emulator to simulate these device configurations.
+You may have to wait several weeks after the release of a new API level and you may not be able to use x86 images on old API levels.
+For day-to-day testing, though, we find the support sufficient.

 If you've been losing sleep over how dismal the performance of the Android emulator has gotten as we have, you should be pleasantly surprised by how much Intel's Hardware Accelerated Execution Manager (HAXM) driver improves your work day.
 If you have a development machine with an Intel processor, we see no reason at all to not use this solution for Android app development.
 In fact, it's so compelling that we feel it should be the default setup for compatible development environments.